FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/log/system_log_audit.md

 ### 1.2 Block Start Execution

-When consensus receives enough Pre on a block proposal-Commit proposal, which will call the Scheduler module to request the execution of the block。
+When the consensus receives enough Pre-Commit proposals on a block proposal, the Scheduler module is called to request the execution of the block。

-When the synchronization module synchronizes blocks from other nodes to the local, it also calls the Scheduler module to request the execution of blocks to verify the validity of the blocks.。
+When the synchronization module synchronizes blocks from other nodes to the local, it also calls the Scheduler module to request the execution of blocks to verify the validity of the blocks。

-- Log Keywords: ExecuteBlock request
+- Log keyword: ExecuteBlock request
 - Log level: INFO
 - Log example: